kongoloa/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # 0x12.
-Javascript - Warm up
+JavaScript - Warm up

 ## Description
-The goal of this project is to get started with Javascript, learn all of its syntax, and explore its various applications.
+The goal of this project is to get started with JavaScript, learn all of its syntax, and explore its various applications.

 ## Table of contents
 Files | Description